 Contact ASCO Media Registration

-2016 Symposium Highlights Notable Research Advances in Quality of Cancer Care
+- 2017 Quality Care Symposium Highlights Notable Research in Providing High-Quality Cancer Care

-PHOENIX – Nine studies exploring key issues in improving quality cancer care will be presented at the 2016 Quality Care Symposium, which takes place February 26-27, 2016, at the JW Marriott Phoenix Desert Ridge in Phoenix.
+ALEXANDRIA, Va. – Four studies exploring key issues in providing high-quality patient care will be presented at the 2017 Quality Care Symposium taking place March 3–4, at Rosen Shingle Creek in Orlando, FL.
 These notable abstracts examine and implement various approaches to improving the quality of treatment and care for patients with cancer.
-Experts in quality care are available to comment on the studies below.
-Read the full tip sheet.
+Read the full release.

 - JOP Publishes Studies on Clinical Pathways and Patient Safety Presented at ASCO’s Quality Care Symposium